hylmike/finance-chatbot/README.md

 #### Adapative RAG solution graph
 ![Solution Graph](solution_graph.png)

+### Backend query & indexing optimization in V2
+- use small dimensions (256) instead of high default value (3072) for text indexing to improve embedding efficiency, also keep similar MTEB score (62 vs 64.6)
+- Add image title as additional info feed to LLM to improve image summary in PPT file, this eventually can improve query accuracy

 ### Frontend functions
 Frontend is very simple, build based on React and Material UI.
 Just to let user ingest all the raw data (indexing and put them in SQL DB or vector DB) and interact with chatbot.